 How to transfer files from Android to Mac

-One of the many great things about Android is that you can easily copy and paste files to and from a Windows PC just by connecting your phone via USB.
-Unfortunately, things aren’t quite as simple if you have an Android phone and a Mac computer.
+One of the many great things about Android is that you can easily shuttle files to and from a Windows PC just by connecting your phone via USB.
+Unfortunately, things aren’t quite as simple if you have an Android phone and a Mac.

-Below, we’ll walk you through how to use Android File Transfer.
-But stick around and we’ll also show you a couple of options that will make moving and copying stuff from Android to Mac much easier!
+Nevertheless, we’ll walk you through how to use Android File Transfer in the guide below.
+Stick around, and we’ll also show you a couple of options that will make moving stuff from Android to Mac much easier!

-To transfer files between an Android and a Mac, you can use the official way—a Google app called Android File Transfer—but, that isn't the easiest way.
-The third-party app Commander One is a great alternative that can do the job even quicker.
-You can also opt for cloud storage transfer if you want to go wireless.
+To transfer files between Android and a Mac, you can use the official method — a Google app called Android File Transfer — but, that isn't the easiest one.
+The third-party app called Commander One is a great alternative that can do the job even quicker.
+You can of course opt for cloud storage sync, but that may mean paying subscription fees.

 JUMP TO KEY SECTIONS